 4. You can’t verify if all of your employees have received a handbook

 Having an employee handbook in place is essential, but without collecting signed receipts of acknowledgment from every employee, your good efforts will fall short of the goal.
 And, don’t forget to include that at-will language in your acknowledgment forms so that there is no opening for the handbook to be misconstrued as an employment contract.

 5. Employee classifications are confusing or incorrect

 Properly representing and assigning employee classifications, including exempt or non-exempt employee versus temporary, seasonal, or independent contractor, is critical because it determines an employee’s eligibility for overtime and employee benefits.
 Misclassification of employees is very costly and a frequently enforced and litigated topic.
 Your employee handbook is crucial to your ability to defend against employee claims.

 6. The harassment policy is missing or weak

 Including an anti-harassment policy is about much more than sexual harassment.
 Harassment can take on many forms, including age, disability, race, gender, sexual orientation, religion, and national origin.
-In addition to identifying the varied forms of harassment, the handbook should provide guidance for those employees who have witnessed or experienced harassment and should inform employees that all reports of harassment will be investigated.
+To complicate matters, several states mandate harassment policies which must include very specific language in order to be in compliance.
+In addition to identifying the varied forms of harassment, the handbook should provide guidance for those employees who have witnessed or experienced harassment and should inform employees that all reports of harassment will be investigated and addressed appropriately.